ModelEarth/data-commons/docs/data/index.md

 Our timeline charts use javascript to pull directly from the Google Data Commons API.
 Scroll down to see Air and Water topics from our Google Sheet tabs.

 For python output, our [UN Goals Timelines CoLab](https://colab.research.google.com/drive/1LZC8ot8skRMtD4DnokDjYXH6B73WinYP?usp=sharing) pulls timeline data DCID values from our Google Sheet.
+We also pull [States and Counties with Python](https://colab.research.google.com/drive/1CsIjLujiiBoGJlIHCBvDZit3QSVg07zR?usp=sharing)

 Checkout our [Data Commons pull for navigation map-filters](/localsite/info/data/map-filters)